danvk/aoc2023/aoc2017/README.md

 I continue to be surprised by the differences between `const` and `var`.
 You need to make your iterators `var`.
 Also the error you get if you forget the `init()` on a hash map is very cryptic!

 Is there anything like C++'s pass by value copying?
 I guess not if Zig is all about "no secret copying".

+zls is surprisingly bad at reporting errors.
+For example calling `std.debug.print` with the wrong number of parameters is not reported as an error.

+I'm just going to get a final answer for part two by hand:

+tylelk:
+  1614 (58) drfzng
+  1614 (579) yhonqw
+  1614 (504) wsyiyen
+  1623 (1215) dqwocyn
+  1614 (666) qqnroz

+The 1623 should be a 1614.
+So the 1215 needs to be a 1206.